-After 31 December 2019, the directors proposed a dividend of €3.75 per ordinary share in respect of 2019 amounting to €1,500,000.
-The dividends have not been recognised as liabilities.
+In the audited financial statements for the year ending 31 December 2019, the directors proposed a dividend after year end of €3.75 per ordinary share in respect of 2019 amounting to €1,500,000.
+This amount was not recognised as a liability in the audited financial statements.